ArjanCodes/examples/context_manager/README.md

 # Introduction

+There's only a few managers I actually like.
+One of them is the seagull manager.
+Fly in, dump on everyone and make a big mess, and then leave.
+I'm still trying to perfect my moves.
+But that's not what this video is about.
+This video is about another manager I like: the context manager in Python.

-In this video, I'm going to talk about context managers in Python, how to use them and how to create your own.
-But, they also have some issues that you need to know about.
+I'll show you how to use them and I'll cover several ways to create your own.
+At the end I'll share a tip with you that can use to simplify code that uses multiple context managers.

+Before we dive in, I have something for you.
+A free guide to help you make better design decisions.
+You can get it at arjancodes.com/designguide.
+It's a PDF file, to the point, explaining the steps I take when I design a new piece of software.
+Hopefully, it's helpful to you.
+So, arjancodes.com/designguide.
+The link is also in the description of the video.

-Let's dive in!
+Now, let's dive in!

 # Explain the example without context manager (screencast)